mrjohnnycake/homelab-notes/Proxmox/Proxmox.md

 - Now restart the main node and let it come all the way back up

 - Finally, reboot any other remaining nodes

+## Deleting the Cluster

+I don't know if there's an official way to do this because I couldn't find it anywhere.
+What worked for me was just running the "Removing a Cluster Node" steps on the last remaining node.

 # Resizing VM Drives #